Check here often for new questions and updated answers.

 Will VFC owners get to vote on the expansion?

-We don’t plan to ask Owners to vote on an expansion project, as that’s not how the VFC’s decision-making model is set up.
+Owners do not vote on an expansion project, as that’s not how the VFC’s decision-making model is set up.
 Rather, the Board of Directors has and will continue to seek owner feedback through a variety of channels, so that we can use that direction in our decision-making process.

 As part of our cooperative structure, each VFC Member-Owner is able and encouraged to vote for Board of Directors candidates each year.
 These Directors are elected to represent owner interests, and are empowered to make important decisions on their behalf.
 The Board carries the fiduciary* responsibility for the VFC, and must approve any real estate purchases or construction projects.